GODrums/BetterFloat/README.md

 Currently supports CSFloat.com, Skinport.com and Skinbid.com, but more sites are coming soon!

--   Display Buff prices (buy order + listings) for every item
--   Price difference to Buff at first glance next to the price tag
+-   Unified pricing from Buff163, Steam, YouPin/UU, and C5Game displayed right next to the item
--   Accurate sticker price calculation (%sp) with gradual coloring
+-   Determine market overpay through applied sticker data (% SP) with gradual coloring
--   CSFloat: Auto-refresh in the "Newest Items"
+-   Get Case Hardened pattern data such as blue percentage or ranking directly
--   CSFloat: See the listing age of an item
+-   See the listing age of an item in a convenient format
--   Skinport: Automatically check the checkboxes in the cart for faster buying
+-   Auto-refresh in the "Newest Items"-section on CSFloat
--   Skinport: Multiple currency conversion options
+-   Advanced currency conversion with support for many different currencies
--   More coming soon!
+-   ... and more than 50 other Quality-of-Life features!

 ## How does BetterFloat work?